-Numerous narrows sections that would be dangerous in high water flow and/or monsoon flash flood conditions.
+Numerous narrows sections would be dangerous in high water flow and/or monsoon flash flood conditions.

 Around the 3 mile point is your only significant obstacle, a 20-foot, two-tier waterfall/chute that could be downclimbed if the water flow is low or else bypassed on the right with some moderate scrambling.
-Around the 5 mile point the canyon opens up and there are wide benches on either side for easy walking, a nice break from the rock scrambling.
+The canyon opens up around the 5-mile point, and there are wide benches on either side for easy walking, a nice break from the rock scrambling.
 The canyon closes up again shortly for more miles of scrambling and swimming before you finally reach the confluence with Tonto Creek.

 Haigler Creek (always filter / purify creek water due to heavy upstream human use and cattle ranching in the area).
 Water may be cloudy with silt after periods of heavy rain and runoff.

-Good campsites aren't plentiful but they do exist.
-Good camping at the Haigler/Tonto confluence. - Jun 22 2010 toddak
+Good campsites aren't plentiful, but they do exist.
+Good camping at the Haigler/Tonto confluence.